royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 A device publishes messages to some topic: my-service/audits, the message is in JSON format.
 The rule is defined so: "SELECT * FROM my-service/audits" which means that the data in that message can be used to perform some action.
-An action is defined to send this incoming message to Kinesis to further processing.
+An action is defined to send this incoming message to Kinesis for further processing.
 You can also set multiple actions and fan out the messages that are processed by the rules.

 https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html